isanjiiv/isanjiiv.github.io/README.md

-# Sanjeev Kumar – IT Engineer & System Administrator Portfolio
+# Sanjeev Kumar – IT Engineer

 Welcome to my professional portfolio website built using **HTML, CSS, and JavaScript** and hosted on **GitHub Pages**.